 - Strengthen Public Service Loan Forgiveness (PSLF).

 The PSLF program encourages students to pursue and commit to vital public service careers without fear that their student loan payments will follow them for decades.
 Congress should work to strengthen PSLF and improve the administration of the program by encouraging the annual submission of employment certification forms, increasing borrower communications, and making PSLF data public.
+Congress should also update the timeline for PSLF forgiveness to provide rolling forgiveness opportunities, forgiving $5,000 in debt after each 2 years of time in public service For borrowers who still have loan debt left after 10 years of working in public service, their remaining balance would be forgiven as it is under the current system.

 Improving Information for Students and Families